AliSoftware/OHHTTPStubs/README.md

 ### Name your stubs and log their activation

-You can add a name (at your convenience) to your stubs.
-The only purpose of this is for debug & display in your console or anywhere else.
+You can add a name of your choice to your stubs.
+The only purpose of this is to easily identify your stubs for debugging, like when displaying them in your console.

     id<OHHTTPStubsDescriptor> stub = [OHHTTPStubs stubRequestsPassingTest:... withStubResponse:...];
     stub.name = @"Stub for text files";

-You can even imagine appling the `.name = ...` affectation directly if you don't intend to use the `id<OHHTTPStubsDescriptor>` in a variable:
+You can even imagine appling the `.name = ...` affectation directly if you don't need to use the returned `id<OHHTTPStubsDescriptor>` otherwise:

     [OHHTTPStubs stubRequestsPassingTest:^BOOL(NSURLRequest *request) {
        ...